kubernetes/enhancements/keps/sig-storage/0661-statefulset-volume-resize/README.md

 spawned from it.
 Reconciliation logic runs for every change made to the StatefulSet `Spec` and `Status` reflects the progress towards making the real world state equal to the `Spec`.
-- The admission controller in the API server is responsible for restricting the fields which can be edited in a StatefulSet specification.
+- The validation logic in the API server is responsible for restricting the fields which can be edited in a StatefulSet specification.
 - The RBAC specification in the controller policy is responsible for adding the required RBAC permission for StatefulSet.